evalaplace/evalaplace.github.io/_pages/about.md

 Our research focus is the study of massive binary and multiple systems, their evolution, explosions, pulsations, and afterlives.
 I'm the PI of an FWO-Odysseus grant and of an NWO-Veni grant.
 In addition, I'm a member of the [Anton Pannekoek Institute](https://api.uva.nl/) in Amsterdam, and of the [Leuven Gravity Institute](https://www.kuleuven.be/lgi).

-My research is of theoretical nature, using numerical simulations to study the Universe.
+My research is of theoretical nature, mostly using numerical simulations to study the Universe.